tmcgilchrist/ocaml-debug-performance/book/native-debugging.md

 ### RR

 rr is a lightweight tool for recording, replaying and debugging execution of applications (trees of processes and threads).
 Debugging extends gdb with very efficient reverse-execution, which in combination with standard gdb/x86 features like hardware data watchpoints, makes debugging much more fun.
 OCaml supports RR on Linux for certain x86_64 and ARM64 platforms.

 Future work:
+ * Validate RR on macOS/LLDB platform
+ * Validate RR on Linux/LLDB platform
  * RR doesn't currently support Apple M3 chips see https://github.com/rr-debugger/rr/pull/3528

 ### WinDbg/CDB

 Microsoft provides [Windows Debugging Tools] such as the Windows Debugger (WinDbg) and the Console Debugger (CDB) which both support debugging programs that provide PDB information.
-These debuggers parse the debug info for a binary from the PDB, if available, to construct a visualization to serve up in the debugger.
+These debuggers parse the debug info fpor a binary from the PDB, if available, to construct a visualization to serve up in the debugger.
 Currently the OCaml compiler does not produce PDB and future work is required to support debugging on Windows.
 Additionally OCaml on Windows provides three different ports, complicating the matter further.